-The narrow kerf bandsaw blades used on multiple head resaws, single head resaws, scragg machines and portable sawmills are generally available in four different widths -1", 1-1/4", 1-1/2" and 2" wide.
+The narrow kerf bandsaw blades used on multiple head resaws, single head resaws, scragg machines, and portable sawmills are generally available in four different widths: 1", 1-1/4", 1-1/2" and 2" wide.
 Blade thickness is generally .035", .042" or .050".
 Bands with a thickness of .035" are most appropriate for machines with wheel diameters of 24" or less, or when trying to achieve maximum fiber yield.
-Bands with a thickness of

-.042" or thicker perform best on machines with wheel diameters greater than 24" where maximum beam strength is critical for faster, more accurate cuts.
+Bands with a thickness of .042" or thicker perform best on machines with wheel diameters greater than 24" where maximum beam strength is critical for faster, more accurate cuts.
 Bands .042" or .050" thick should not be used on machines with wheels under 24" in diameter, as body cracks may quickly develop.

-Specialty bands utilizing a thickness of .050" are gaining popularity in high production and industrial applications.
-These are normally found in body widths of 1-1/2" or greater, and are designed to provide accurate cuts in extremely hard lumber or in tough secondary applications.
-Bands with a thickness of .050" generally offer the least amount of fiber yield.
-Certainly other widths and thickness are used in specialty applications, but these represent the majority used today.
+Specialty bands utilizing a thickness of .050" and .055" are gaining popularity in high production and industrial applications.
+These are normally found in body widths of 1-1/2" or greater and are designed to provide accurate cuts in extremely hard lumber or in tough secondary applications.
+Bands with a thickness of .050" and .055" generally offer the least amount of fiber yield.
+Certainly, other widths and thickness are used in specialty applications, but these represent the majority used today.

 The most common type of saw blade used for narrow kerf bandsawing is a carbon steel blade.
-Carbon Steel blades are available with three different heat treatments and hardness conditions -Constant Hardness, Flex Back (also referred to as Hard Edge) and Hard Back.
-The alternative to carbon steel blades would be Simonds Red Streak Specialty blades with carbide or high speed steel teeth.
+Carbon Steel blades are available with three different heat treatments and hardness conditions: Constant Hardness, Flex Back (also referred to as Hard Edge) and Hard Back.